rennovus/serviceautomount/README.md

 2. Check your folder paths locally and inside the rclone-start.sh file `/usr/local/bin/rclone-start.sh`
 3. Double check your quotes when using the rclone union method inside the `rclone-start.sh` file
 4. Make sure that the `fuse.conf` file is setup correctly to allow other users
+5. Still having trouble?
+Try stopping the service and manually running the rclone-start.sh script
+6. Join our [Discord](https://discord.gg/5WygmaE6a7) for more help

 ### Remove Install Files
 ```sh